Volume forms on moduli spaces of d-differentials: Topological preliminaries

 Let $\alpha$ be an element of $\pi_1(X'_0,*)$ such that $\veps_0(\alpha)=\zeta$.
 The action of $\alpha$ on $\Delta$ induces an automorphism $\tau'_0$ on $\hat{X}'_0$ which satisfies $(\tau'_0)^*\hat{\omega}'_0=\zeta\hat{\omega}'_0$.
 One can readily check that $\tau_0$ extends to an automorphism $\tau_0$ of $\hat{X}_0$ of order $d$.

 There is a homeomorphism $\hat{f}'_0: \hat{M}'\ra \hat{X}'_0$ such that $\varpi'\circ\hat{f}'_0=f_0\circ\pi$.
 This homeomorphism extends uniquely to a homeomorphism $\hat{f}^0: \hat{M} \to \hat{X}_0$ such that $\hat{f}_0(\hat{\Sig})=\hat{Z}_0$.
-It is straightforward to check that $\hat{X}_0, \hat{\omega}_0$, and $\hat{f}_0$ satisfy all the required properties. \end{proof}
+It is straightforward to check that $(\hat{X}_0, \hat{\omega}_0,\tau_0)$, and $\hat{f}_0$ satisfy all the required properties. \end{proof}

-\begin{Remark} \begin{itemize} \item The form $\hat{\omega}_0$ satisfying the conditions of Lemma~\ref{lm:ab:diff:eig:vect} is obviously not unique if $d>1$, since multiplying by a $d$-th root of unity provides us with another holomorphic $1$-form with the same properties.
+\begin{Remark} \begin{itemize} \item[(a)] The form $\hat{\omega}_0$ in Lemma~\ref{lm:ab:diff:eig:vect} is obviously not unique if $d>1$, since multiplying by a $d$-th root of unity provides us with another holomorphic $1$-form with the same properties.